 The World of Wines

 I’ve decided since I’m not getting any younger, I need to start working on sophisticating myself.
 So naturally that made me consider the complex and sometimes challenging world of wines!
-I’ve ordered plenty of wines at restaurants ranging from sweet whites to bitter reds.
-And for some reason, my experiences with both whites and reds have always been hit or miss.
+I’ve ordered plenty of wines at restaurants ranging from sweet whites to bitter reds, even thought about getting some from a winery like Sweetheart City Winery.
+I’ve also been leaning on friends who have more understanding of what makes a good bottle and what makes a wine more plonk than vintage.
+To be honest, i’ve had no issue taking advantage of certain services that have them get a new bottle of wine every month to try, and whilst i’ve had fun with the results from their wine subscriptions every month, the experience had remained the same for me for some time.
+For some reason, my experiences with both whites and reds have always been hit or miss.
 Then it dawned on me…you don’t know what you’re drinking, dummy!
 I figure if I can manage to become a wine connoisseur, then I can check this self-enriching activity off of my bucket list and start ordering wines all over the world with ease!

 Five Basic Characteristics of Wine